DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 The hero who was able to defeat non-humans.
 Just few days ago, they talked about him.

-_TL Note:_ Kay really cannot comprehend this situation... *facepalm*
+_TL Note:_ Kai really cannot comprehend this situation... *facepalm*

 "If it would just name alone...
 Hey, Ashlan, do you know anything?"